Change Point Estimation in a Dynamic Stochastic Block Model

-\begin{remark} Note that the Bernoulli likelihood function criterion could also be used that will yield similar results for the change point estimators, but it will need stronger assumptions and will involve more technicalities compared to the least squares criterion function adopted.
-More details on the likelihood criterion function for detecting a change point in a random graph model can be found in \cite{BBM2017}.
-Results on the maximum likelihood estimator of the change point in a random graph model are consequences of the results in \cite{BBM2017}.
+\begin{remark} Note that the Bernoulli likelihood function criterion could also be used that will yield similar results for the change-point estimators, but it will need stronger assumptions and will involve more technicalities compared to the least-squares criterion function adopted.
+More details on the likelihood criterion function for detecting a change-point in a random graph model can be found in \cite{BBM2017}.
+Results on the maximum likelihood estimator of the change-point in a random graph model are consequences of the results in \cite{BBM2017}.
 However, in DSBM one also needs to address the problem of assigning nodes to their respective communities, which makes the problem technically more involved as shown next.
-However, the main message of this paper will remain the same, irrespective of employing a likelihood or a least squares criterion. \end{remark}
+However, the main message of this paper will remain the same, irrespective of employing a likelihood or a least-squares criterion. \end{remark}

 Let

 denote the $u$-th block and block size under the community structures $z$ and $w$.
 Also define,